brianjhuang/datahacks-2022/README.md

 From here another important factor to consider is seeing the distribution of our sentiments.
 This prevents us from running into any class imbalances when we model later on.
 ![distribution](Images/SentimentDistribution.png)

+As we can see, a majority of sentences are neutral, which is something we should be cautious about as we model.

 ### Data Modeling and Analysis

 ### Conclusions